khval/dummy.card/README.md

 Then it finally crashes in Exec, most likely some memory free, or memory allocation.

 18.10.2022:
-A bit of digging, comparing resident address of graphic library init, with address of routines in the interface, I don’t exactly get correct offset, but one pretty close is, InitBoardTagList().
+A bit of digging, comparing relative address of graphic library init, with address of routines in the interface, I don’t exactly get correct offset, but one pretty close is, InitBoardTagList().
 That makes sense.
 (That’s one of functions undocumented in autodocs)